mrowazet/RfidPlayer/README.txt

 Description:
 -----------------

-Easy to use and simple to assembly MP3 player that can be connected via AUX to external speakers.
+Easy to use and simple to assembly MP3 player that can be connected via AUX to external speakers/amplifier.
 Tracks are selected based on scanned RFID self-programmed card.
 MP3 files with your music are stored on MicroSD card.

 -----------------